 Herbs begin to look alike after drying.
 Label and date your supply.

-I place the closed paper bag in my pantry and when the dried herbs are needed, I just remove the amount called for and crush the herbs at that time.
+I place the closed paper bag in my pantry, and when the dried herbs are needed, I just remove the amount called for and crush the herbs at that time.

-Long Term Storage Ideas
+Long-Term Storage Ideas

 Dried Fresh Herbs stored in the paper bag will last for up to 6 months.
-If you still have herbs after 6 months, it’s best to store in an airtight container.
+If you still have herbs after 6 months, it’s best to store them in an airtight container.

-In addition, plastic can absorb the herb scent and it’s almost impossible to remove.
+In addition, plastic can absorb the herb scent, and it’s almost impossible to remove.

-If you have an abundance of dried herbs and already know that you’ll have plenty after 6 months, you can transfer your supply to your air tight container after a few weeks in the paper bag.
+If you have an abundance of dried herbs and already know that you’ll have plenty after 6 months, you can transfer your supply to your air-tight container after a few weeks in the paper bag.

 Allowing your herbs some extra drying time in the paper bag is recommended to avoid molding of the herbs.

 The dried herbs will stay fragrant for at least a year.
-They will keep longer than a year, however they will begin to lose their potency,
+They will keep longer than a year; however, they will begin to lose their potency.

 Another method for preserving herbs is to freeze them.

-All herbs are not equal and all herbs don’t dry the same.
+All herbs are not equal, and all herbs don’t dry the same.

 I usually freeze those that don’t respond to drying as well.